masterfung/scrapy-craigslist/README.md

 ## Others

-Bewarn of IP ban from Craigslist.
+Beware of IP ban from Craigslist.

-## Special Thanks

-I want to thank [Randall Degges] (https://github.com/rdegges) for his support.